EdouardHrgt/Groupomania/README.md

 #### DataBase (MySQL Workbench) :
 To Enjoy all ADMIN features on the app Feel free to update your account with this command directly on DB:
+Be sure to change values bu your database name and your username account !
-`UPDATE groupomania.user SET permission='admin' WHERE username='put your username here';`
+`UPDATE Your-DB-Name.user SET permission='admin' WHERE username='Your-Username';`

 (For security purposes ranking an admin is not able directly on the app...)